The Ultimate Guide to USB-C to USB-A Cables

 But the real distinction goes much deeper than convenience.
 USB-C is a more powerful and versatile standard.
 It supports significantly higher power delivery, which is what enables the super-fast charging speeds we've come to love.
 It also offers much faster data transfer rates, making it ideal for moving large files.
 Because of its superior performance, USB-C is becoming the universal connector for all kinds of devices, and our ProSeries USB-C cables are built to take full advantage of this powerful technology.

-What to Look For in a USB-C to USB-A Cable
+What to Look For When Buying a USB-C to USB-A Cable

 When you’re looking for a USB-C to USB-A cable, it’s easy to think they’re all the same.
 But the truth is, the right cable can make a huge difference in charging speed, data transfer, and overall durability, while the wrong one can be a slow, frustrating mess.
 To make sure you get a cable that keeps up with your life, whether you're at your desk or on the go, here are the key features to pay attention to.